DavidBSauer/OGT_prediction/README.md

 ## Usage
 ### Feature Calculation
 Calculate features for each genome.
+Start within the feature_calculation directory.

 1. Download genomes for species IN a provided list.
 ```
 python3 genome_retriever.py list_of_species_file IN